PanosKatsaras/chrome-tailwind/README.md

 ## Chrome Clone Project

 This project is a simple Chrome browser clone built using Tailwind CSS for styling, Node.js for backend capabilities, and Live Server for local development and testing.
-It demonstrates a modern web development stack with a focus on responsive design and functionality.

 # Features

 Responsive Design: Built with Tailwind CSS, ensuring the application looks great on all devices.